+Dear Mrs. Finklebean,

-To Mrs. Finklebean: The Truth About Conjunctions as Sentence-Starters ear Mrs. Finklebean, I was a student in your fourthgrade class way back, jeez, almost 35 years ago-long before my silk-stocking days as a partner at a prestigious law firm.
-If I stand out in your memory, it's probably because of my regrettable decision to put worms in your coat pocket after recess one day.
-I swear it wasn't my idea; Butch Dalton threatened to give me an atomic wedgie if I didn't do it.
-Let me say again how truly sorry I am.
-But my real reason for writing is not to apologize.
-In fact, I'm writing because I think you owe me an apology.
+I was a student in your fourth-grade class way back, jeez, almost 30 years ago-long before my silk-stocking days as a partner at a prestigious law firm.
+If I stand out in your memory, it's probably because of my regrettable decision to put a wriggling gob of earthworms into your coat pocket after recess one day.
+I swear it wasn't my idea; Butch Dugan threatened to give me an atomic wedgie unless I did it.
+Once again, I'm truly sorry for that little stunt.